 Traveling solo can be tough.
 You’ll get tired, lonely, indifferent.
 Things, once buried deep inside you, will come up.
 While solo travel will make you get out of your comfort zone a lot, you can and should take a break on occasions, especially if you plan on traveling for longer periods of time.
 Listen to your body and your emotions.
 Sometimes, things can just be too much for us.
 Don’t push yourself too far.

 If you’re tired – stay in a hostel for the day, watch your favorite series, call a friend, enroll language school or download an app for learning the language.
 If you’re lonely – find a group hobby in a place you’re visiting.
 Almost every city now has a yoga studio, which can be a win-win for you.
-You can meet new people and it can help you relax and feel better about yourself.
+While doing yoga you can meet new people and it can help you relax and feel better about yourself.
 So, maybe consider bringing a yoga mat and yoga pants with you.

 Whatever emotions you’re experiencing during this process, recognize and accept them.
 Don’t judge yourself.
 Solo travel can be hard, and while it brings lots of joys, new experiences, exciting new stories – don’t feel like a failure if, at times, you’re feeling low.
 It’s all part of the process.
 At the end of the journey, you’ll see how many boundaries you’ve pushed and how you became a stronger, more resilient self, without even noticing it.